Apollo

 MORE: 7-Day Alice Springs Itinerary

-An Explorers Trek from the Red Heart to Coastal Cool: 9-Days from Alice to Adeliade
+An Explorers Trek from the Red Heart to Coastal Cool: 9-Days from Alice to Adelaide

-An Explorers Trek from the Red Heart to Coastal Cool: 9-Days from Alice to Adeliade
+An Explorers Trek from the Red Heart to Coastal Cool: 9-Days from Alice to Adelaide

-To get the most out of your trip across the country, we’ve put together a 9-day itinerary that absorbs a mix of world-famous landmarks and secret hidden gems.
-This campervan journey from the Northern Territory to South Australia is a must for any wannabe explorer.
+To get the most out of your trip across the country, we’ve put together a 9-day itinerary that includes a mix of world-famous landmarks and secret hidden gems.
+This campervan journey from the Northern Territory to South Australia is a must for any aspiring explorer.

 MORE: Alice Springs to Adelaide Itinerary